What Are Generative Art NFTs?

 One of the OG CryptoPunk collectors, Snowfro, launched Art Blocks as a marketplace for creating and selling generative art.
 On Art Blocks, collectors can browse numerous art projects and buy from collections they like the look of.
 If there’s availability or a “drop”, they can pay to have a unique minted art piece from the collection.

 Another amazing part of generative art is how scalable it is.
-This means that it’s easy for an artist to make large collections with every piece being totally authentic, since all that’s required are certain design elements.
+Meaning that it’s easy for an artist to make large collections with every piece being totally authentic.
+All that’s required are certain design elements.
 From there, the algorithm does the rest and mixes them in unique ways.
-This not only saves time and direct effort but it also means that artists can create communities around collections.
-It opens up a massive opportunity for artists to gain exposure with a community of support backing, endorsing and sharing their art.
+This not only saves time and direct effort.
+It also means that artists can create communities around collections.
+It opens up a massive opportunity for artists to gain exposure.
+Along with a community of support backing, endorsing and sharing their art.

 The space also gives room for collectors to collaborate and generate derivative art from one main piece.
 For example, using a piece you might own like a Squiggle as a background for your CryptoPunk or a Fidenza background for your Bored Ape for your avatar on social media or profile picture.

-Well, within not even one year of its launch, the nearly 40,000 unique collectors on Art Blocks would generate a whopping $636 million in market volume from pieces minted, collected, and stored, only during the month of August 2021, yes you heard that right, more than 600 million in a single month!
+Well, within not even one year of its launch, the nearly 40,000 unique collectors on Art Blocks would generate a whopping $636 million in market volume.
+That is from pieces minted, collected, and stored, only during the month of August 2021.
+Yes you heard that right, more than 600 million in a single month!

 The money that lives in popular collections is also remarkable.
-The floor for Chromie Squiggles, the original collection on Art Blocks (and also created by Snowfro), sits around 10 ETH (around a cool $33,600 at the time of writing) and if you want a rare Squiggle in your collection, you’re looking at over 2 million dollars a pop.
+The floor for Chromie Squiggles, the original collection on Art Blocks (and also created by Snowfro), sits around 10 ETH (around a cool $33,600 at the time of writing).
+If you want a rare Squiggle in your collection, you’re looking at over 2 million dollars a pop.

 And the market isn’t limited to Art Blocks.
 EthBlock.art, Gen.Art and FxHash, are rapidly emerging platforms for artists to create, design, and create algorithmic art as a “collaborative conversation” between creatives and collectors with technology as the backbone of the art.